serafimpear/telegram-deepl-translator/README.md

 - The session cache is tab-scoped and cleared on page reload
 - `document.execCommand('insertText')` is used for outgoing translation injection — this is deprecated in web standards but remains the only reliable method for triggering React's synthetic events in `contenteditable` elements
 - The extension requests no special permissions beyond `storage` and access to `web.telegram.org` and `deepl.com`

+## Acknowledgment

+Parts of this project were developed with the assistance of generative AI tools.